JoshRafail/JoshRafail/README.md

 - 👋 Hi, I’m @JoshRafail
 - 👀 I’m interested in ...
 Video Games
 - 🌱 I’m currently learning ...
-Front End Development
+Fullstack Development
 - 💞️ I’m looking to collaborate on ...
 VR and Video Game Projects
 - 📫 How to reach me ... rhythmicVolition@gmail.com